The Second Punic War Timeline

 Hannibal Barca assumes command of Carthaginian forces in Iberia after the assassination of Hasdrubal the Fair.
-The armies of Carthage in Iberia are delighted.
+The veteran army is delighted to be led by the son of their beloved Hamilcar Barca.

-Strife between pro-Carthaginian and pro-Roman citizens in Saguntum gives Hannibal the pretext to lay siege to the city who is allied to Rome.
-The Carthaginian senate refuse Rome’s demands to end Hannibal Barca’s siege of Saguntum.
+Strife between pro-Carthaginian and pro-Roman citizens in Saguntum gives Hannibal the pretext to lay siege to the city that is allied to Rome.
+The Carthaginian senate refuses Rome’s demands to end Hannibal Barca’s siege of Saguntum.

 Notable Quote: “The ruins of Saguntum (oh that I may prove a false prophet!) will fall on our heads; and the war commenced against the Saguntines must be continued against the Romans.”
 Hanno – Carthaginian Senator.